 Suzie was in a blessed fog from the anesthesia, her eyes closing and her head nodding.
 I was talking and filling in the gaps she left in the conversation to provide what I hoped was a distracting monologue to keep our minds off of the most obvious topic.
 My goal was to get her home, safe, snuggled and as comfortable as possible when my nemesis attacked.

 I had no warning before the tires struck the railroad crossing and Suzie gasped in pain.
-It was the most horrible breast of a crossing, beaten into a car-rattling canyon by the dump trucks and semis that frequented the industrial park.
+It was the most horrible beast of a crossing, beaten into a car-rattling canyon by the dump trucks and semis that frequented the industrial park.

 Tears welled in Suzie’s eyes as she wrapped her arms around herself in reflex, which brought more pain.
 I reacted by hitting the brakes and sending her into the seat belt across her chest.
 More pain.
 I responded by ranting at invisible politicians and city employees who weren’t doing their jobs, which was not the least bit comforting to Suzie in her drugged state.